What to Do After a Car Accident in PA?

 Should You Call an Insurance Company After an Accident?

 You are not under an obligation to contact your insurance company immediately; in other words you are not obligated to contact your insurance company from the scene, or from the hospital or even within the first day or two after the accident.
 Typically an insurance policy requires that you give them notice of the accident as soon as possible after the accident.
 The insurance company does not necessarily have your best interest in mind.
 They have their own best interest in mind.
 For this reason, it is always a good idea to contact an attorney following a car accident in order to help you deal with the payment of medical bills, resolution of the property damage, and basically to deal with all issues concerning your case, and in particular issues involving your insurance company and the other driver’s insurance company.
+For more information about auto insurance, review the Pennsylvania Auto Insurance Guide.

 Why Do Insurance Companies Delay Settlements?